MHaringa/insurancerating/README.md

 <!-- badges: end -->

 The goal of `insurancerating` is to give analytic techniques that can be used in insurance rating.
+It helps actuaries to implement GLMs within all relevent steps needed to construct a risk premium from raw data.
 It provides a data driven strategy for the construction of tariff classes in P\&C insurance.
 The goal is to bin the continuous factors such that categorical risk factors result which capture the effect of the covariate on the response in an accurate way, while being easy to use in a generalized linear model (GLM).

 `insurancerating` also provides recipes on how to easily perform univariate analyses on an insurance portfolio.
 In addition it adds